fastndead/java-book-store/README.md

  Java Book Store is a web application that allows users to browse and purchase books online.
 It is built using Java and Spring Boot, and provides an interactive interface for managing books, orders, and customers.

-This project was built as a part of univercity assignment for Java, nothing serious.
+   This project was built as a part of university assignment for Java, nothing serious.

 ## Getting Started
  To get started with Java Book Store, you can clone the repository and switch to the `master` branch.
 From there, you can build and run the application: